 Let me be honest and say this, being 300lbs, having a failing marriage, being depressed, and being a heavy smoker isn’t going to improve your credibility and you will need to work on improving that.

-However, unless you have severe depression that isn’t managed, none of those things effect your ability to coach effectively,
+However, unless you have severe depression that isn’t managed, none of those things affect your ability to coach effectively,

 And working through your own issues successfully offers a huge opportunity, because when you do so then you can talk to clients about the fact that you changed dramatically and so can they.